Chevrolet Caprice

-The Chevrolet Caprice is a full-size car produced by Chevrolet in North America for the 1965 through 1996 model years.
-Full-size Chevrolet sales peaked in 1965, with over a million units sold.
-It was the most popular car in the U.S. in the 1960s and early 1970s, which, during its production, included the Biscayne, Bel Air, and Impala.
+The Chevrolet Caprice is a full-size car produced by Chevrolet in North America from 1965 through the 1996 model years.
+All versions of the full-size Chevrolet models reached their peak in 1965, with over a million units sold.
+It was the most popular car in the U.S. in the 1960s and early 1970s, during a time when its production also included the Biscayne, Bel Air, and Impala trims.

-Introduced in mid-1965 as a luxury trim package for the Impala four-door hardtop, Chevrolet offered a full line of Caprice models for the 1966 and subsequent model years, including a "formal hardtop" coupe and an Estate station wagon.
+Introduced in mid-1965 as a luxury trim package for the Impala four-door hardtop, Chevrolet offered a complete line of Caprice body style versions for the 1966 and subsequent model years, including a "formal hardtop" coupe and a station wagon.
 The 1971 through 1976 models are the largest Chevrolets built.
 The downsized 1977 and restyled 1991 models were awarded Motor Trend Car of the Year.
 Production ended in 1996.

-From 2011 until 2017, the Caprice nameplate returned to North America as a full-size, rear wheel drive police vehicle, a captive import from Australia, built by General Motors's subsidiary Holden.
+From 2011 until 2017, the Caprice nameplate returned to North America as a full-size, rear wheel drive police vehicle, a captive import from Australia, built by General Motors' subsidiary Holden.
 The police vehicle is a rebadged version of the Holden WM/WN Caprice.
-The nameplate also had a civilian and police presence in the Middle East from 1999 until 2017, where the imported Holden Statesman/Caprice built by Holden was marketed as the Chevrolet Caprice in markets such as Saudi Arabia and the UAE.
+The nameplate also had a civilian and police presence in the Middle East from 1999 until 2017, where the imported Holden Statesman/Caprice built by Holden was marketed as the Chevrolet Caprice in markets that included Saudi Arabia and the UAE.